-How to focus your approach, understand different types of value and build a strong team.
+How to focus your approach, understand user and social value and build a strong team.

 You’re a digital lead.
 Maybe it’s your job, or maybe you’re just the most tech-savvy person at your charity.
 Perhaps you’re wondering how to start a new digital service or maybe you’re applying for a grant.

 How might you help your project be successful?
 How can you stack the odds in your favour?

 Check if you’re planning to do these three things.

 Look at your plans.
 Are you thinking about building a solution or finding a solution?
 The difference is important.
 It’s the difference between old and new ways to build digital services.

 The old approach

 ‘We’ve specified the solution up front, we think we know what it needs to do, and how it needs to work.
 We’ve worked this out either by people telling us what they need, or because we had a good idea.
 Now we just need to get on and build the solution.’